 Some bras have been designed to provide comfort and support after surgery, and a healthcare provider can give advice about a suitable option.
-Many styles are available for purchase online.

 Recovery rates vary from person to person.
 It usually takes a few weeks, but it can take longer if reconstruction is part of the procedure.